arekflis/PrestaShopProject/README.md

 ## How to contribute
-After making changes in the PrestaShop database you can use the `dumpdb.sh` to crate an SQL database dump at `docker/db_init'.
+After making changes in the PrestaShop database you can use the `dumpdb.sh` to create an SQL database dump at `docker/db_init'.

 To run the script
 ```bash